 |Fishing French River, Canada fishing has been rated as one of the top trophy walleye producing rivers in Canada and this is our most abundant game fish.
 Ontario fishing early spring season is best for volumes of walleye and northern pike.
 Late spring and summer bring the added challenge of lunker size largemouth bass, small mouth bass and dinner plate size crappies that are being caught in ever increasing numbers.
 Throughout the summer and well into late fall, huge tackle smashing muskie and northern pike patrol French River waters, with an appetite that increases as the water starts to cool down.
 The fall season is a world to itself - gorgeous color, warm days and cool nights make this our favorite time of the year.
 Large walleye are migrating back up the river from the Georgian Bay, the smallmouth bass are feeding in full frenzy and the muskies' appetites are at their sharpest in Northern Ontario fishing hotspot.||

-Babe Winkelman, TV host "Good Fishing," and Art Barefoot muskie fishing on the French River, Canada.
+Fishing French River, Canada, Babe Winkelman, TV host "Good Fishing," and Art Barefoot muskie fishing.
 Fishing French River Delta.
-Fishing Lodge.
+Fishing at a French River lodge.

 |Boats and Motors